Who could you be working with?

 Hot Papers are papers published in the last two years that are receiving the most citations (top 0.1%) in the most recent two-month period when compared to peer papers (same field, same publication date).

-Search the Web of Science Core Collection for your topic and open the ESI Top Papers option in the refine panel on the left.
-You can choose to view Highly Cited Papers, Hot Papers, or both.
+Search the Web of Science Core Collection for your topic and use the Hot and Highly Cited quick filter options in the refine panel on the left.

 For a large set of Highly Cited and/or Hot Papers, you can use the Analyze Results tool described earlier to see which authors are the most prolific within this group of papers, or, for a smaller set of papers, you can open up each individual record to see the authors and their affiliations.